No items found.

 At the end of the day, the potential jurors you're questioning are real people.
 If you're focusing all of your time and attention on a small subset of the group, you run the risk of upsetting the jurors you're ignoring.

-Because it’s entirely possible the people you choose not to speak to end up as part of the final jury, by simply not speaking to every juror you could find yourself starting from behind when the trial begins.
+Because it's entirely possible the people you choose not to speak to end up as part of the final jury, by simply not speaking to every juror, you could find yourself starting from behind when the jury trial itself begins.

 4. Not tailoring your questions to the specific case itself